timeplus-io/proton/.github/ISSUE_TEMPLATE/20_feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for ClickHouse
+about: Suggest an idea for proton
 title: ''
 labels: feature
 assignees: ''